 If you are interested in becoming one of our Executives in Residence, please contact our Director of Operations, Cary Smedley at firstname.lastname@example.org.
 We ask for a time commitment of three to four hours per week based on your schedule and are confident you will find the experience rewarding.

-Provides students with career education, advising, and connection to employers.
-Advises students on resume and cover letter development, job and internship search strategies, networking, and other career-related areas.
-Presents workshops to students and assists with career fairs and other networking events.
+Provides career advising to undergraduates, graduate students, and alumni.
+Offers guidance on resume and cover letter development, job and internship search strategies, networking, and other career-related areas.
+Presents workshops, assists with career fairs and other networking events, and helps coordinate career panels.
 Serves as a liaison to the School of Humanities and Social Sciences, School of Design, and School of Education in support of career exploration and professional preparation.

 Advises students and alumni on career education and the job search process; providing guidance on developing and managing their professional brand.
 Facilitates connections to employers, networking events and career related workshops, while assisting with various career services programming.
 Serves as Career Advisor for students in the School of Business and Leadership, School of Nursing and Health Professions, School of Sciences, SUO online and the student-athlete population to support career exploration and professional preparation.

-Coaches students on Tuesday afternoons on key career skills such as interviewing, goal setting, how to research company information, and transitioning to the professional workforce.
+Coaches students on key career skills such as interviewing, goal setting, how to research company information, and transitioning to the professional workforce.
 Recently retired as the market-facing leader and customer advocate of multi-billion dollar global B2B services provider after a forty-year professional career, now extending career experiences as a small business owner.
 Embraces a continuous learning philosophy focused on team-building and talent development.
 Educated locally at Towson University (undergraduate, BS Bus Admin/Finance) and Loyola University of Maryland (MS Finance).
-Tuesdays, 1:00 p.m. – 3:00 p.m. and Thursdays, 1:00 p.m. – 3:00 p.m.
-BY APPOINTMENT ONLY.
-Drop-In or call our office at 443-352-4477 for an appointment.
+Drop-In, call our office at 443-352-4477 or log into Handshake to check availability and schedule an appointment.
+Available Tuesdays 2-4pm.

-Coaches students on Wednesday afternoons on resume preparation, interviewing skills, researching prospective employers, and transitioning to the professional workforce.
+Coaches students on resume preparation, interviewing skills, researching prospective employers, and transitioning to the professional workforce.
 Provides insight into careers in the Human Resources profession.
 Retired Director of Human Resources with extensive experience in all areas of Human Resources.
 Currently serving as the liaison with Stevenson University on the College Relations Committee of the Chesapeake Human Resources Association (CHRA).
 Graduate of CCBC Essex and Notre Dame of Maryland University.
-Wednesdays, Noon – 4:00 p.m.
-Drop-In or call our office at 443-352-4477 for an appointment.
+Drop-In, call our office at 443-352-4477 or log into Handshake to check availability and schedule an appointment.
+Available Wednesdays 12-3:30pm.

 Directs and manages the coordination of overall operations, collaborating with other units on campus in developing and staffing shared events.
 Advises students and alumni in all SU schools on career exploration and job search.
 Provides leadership in developing programming and processes informed by best practices in career services; provides leadership and direction to expand the Career Peer Advisor Program and provides career counseling to students who are deciding on a major field of study.